OpenCTI-Platform/docs/docs/reference/filters.md

 * ``sightedBy``: entities to which X is linked via a STIX sighting relationship,
 * ``workflow_id``: status id of the entities, or status template id of the status of the entities,
-* ``representative``: entities whose representative (name for reports, value for some observables, composition of the source and target names for a relationship...) matches the filter,
+* ``representative``: representation of an entity (name for reports, value for some observables, composition of the source and target names for a relationship...),
 * ``connectedToId``: the listened instances for an instance trigger.
-* ``representative`` (the main representation of the entity, it can be the name/value/etc according to the entity type)
 * ``ids``: match any of the entity id, internal_id, standard_id or stix_ids
 * ``computed_reliability``: reliability, or reliability of the author if no reliability
 * ``source_reliability``: reliability of the author